discoposse/jscrape/README.md

 This is 100% delivered as-is by someone who is not a programmer :)

-# How to run the thing
+## How to run the thing
+#
+# There are 3 ways to run the script:
+1. scrape.js - the original way
+2. web-scrape.js - pass a url to the script in one command
+3. csv-scrape.js - the new way with a CSV for bulk scraping

+Here there are...

 ## scrape.js - the original way